Iceland Car Rental

 The Meet & Greet.

-Most companies, especially the smaller ones, will be meeting you in the arrival hall right as you step through customs.
+Most car rental companies, especially the smaller ones, will be meeting you in the arrival hall right as you step through customs.
 Check your voucher and make sure you’re aware of what the car rental’s name is and what their logo looks like.

 In the arrival hall, you should then be able to find someone standing with a smile, with a sign that carries the car rental’s name or logo.